CrisDAndres/proyecto_agrotech/README.md

 - ``/outputs/``: Folder containing various .json and .pkl files used in the development of the project.

+- ``/AzureML/``: Images of the classification pipeline, best model and metrics.

 ---

 ## Characteristics of the project

 - **Code**: The code used is available in the Jupyter notebooks and includes the following sections:

-    - Library loading and reading of the different datasets.
+    - Libraries loading and reading of datasets.
+    - **Preprocessing**
+        - Columns treatment.
-    - Datasets information and preprocessing.
+        - NaN values detection and treatment.
+        - Merging of datasets to complete information.
-    - Exploratory data analysis (EDA), including visualisation of interactive maps and other graphics.
+    - **Exploratory data analysis (EDA)**
+        - Visualisation variables distribution.
+        - Spearman correlation heatmap.
+        - Interactive maps.
-    - Implementation of machine learning models for the prediction of the best crop (classification model) and crop yields (regression model).
+    - Implementation of **machine learning models** to predict best crop (classification model) and crop yield (regression model).
+        - Outlier detection and treatment by interquartile range (IQR).
+        - Save clean files (.csv) for the machine learning training models (regression and classification).
+        - Data splitting using train_test_split() from scikit-learn.
+        - Data normalisation using ``StandardScaler()``.
+        - Training of different models:
+            - **Regression Modelling**: ``ElasticNet``, ``Stochastic Gradient Descent``, ``Random Forest``, ``Boosting Gradient Descent``, with Random Forest regression being the best model.
+            - **Classification Modelling**: ``Logistic`` model, ``KNN`` and ``Random Forest``.
+              *Note: Fast Machine Learning from PyCaret was used to help choose the best model*.
+            - **Real-time inference using Azure Automated Machine Learning (AutoML)**: AutoML was utilized to improve the classification model and enable faster predictions in the Streamlit app.
+Finally, this                   classification model was integrated into the app and is accessible only when the Azure hotspot is connected.
+Below, you can see a demo of how the predictions work.

 - **Streamlit application**: An interactive application has been developed using Streamlit, which allows exploration and visualisation of the analysed data.
 It is deployed at https://agrotechproject00.streamlit.app/. **Note👁️: make sure the app has finished running before exploring it!!**